Safari 1 - Chimpanzee Safari

 This is an optional extra on the Running the Rift itinerary, so you can lie back and we will do all of the organising for you.

-The safari is on Monday 13th November and the group will be made up of Running the Rift runners and medics so it will be a big group of friends and fun!
-We'll leave early and be back at your hotel in Fort Portal by Monday evening.
-The park is approximately a two hour drive away from town.
+The safari is on Monday 7th Nov (giving you time to recover after the race on Saturday) and the group will be made up of Running the Rift runners and medics so it will be a big group of friends and fun!

-The cost of the safari add-on depends on your accommodation option.
-If you'd like to join us simply check the box when you sign up and the safari price will be displayed and can then be added to your basket.
+The cost of the safari is $185 pp and includes your travel, permit and guide.
+If you'd like to join us simply check the box when you sign up and the safari will be added to you invoice.

 More Ideas for Exploring Uganda

 Uganda is an incredible country and there are so many great parts of it to explore.
 Below we've popped some of the activities that either we've done or we've been told by very enthusiastic locals, expats or tourists that we must MUST do!

 The tallest mountain range in the whole of Africa, the third highest peak and a UNESCO World Heritage Site (on your doorstep!)

 Our recommendation: The Rwenzori Mountains will be the backdrop for your trip, so explore them up close and personal.
 More than just mountains, the park is full of waterfalls, glaciers, lakes and is known for exceptional plant life.

 Visit the Crater Lakes just south of Fort Portal

 Our recommendation: Make a day trip of it from Fort Portal.
 Rent a car or a driver for the day and explore the crater lakes, they are conveniently concentrated mostly in one area.
 You can pack a picnic or find a restaurant overlooking a lake to grab lunch.